tezedge/tezedge-docs/contents/introduction/tezos.md

 This specification gives the complete instruction set, type system and semantics of the language.
 It is meant as a precise reference manual, not an easy introduction.
 Even though, some examples are provided at the end of the document and can be read first or at the same time as the specification.

 The Michelson programming language is unlike any other and it is almost like a virtual machine’s operation code.
 Although it is possible to hand-type Michelson, it is not necessary.
-Instead, simply write in a high-level programming language (such as Liquidity or fi) that compiles into Michelson.
+Instead, simply write in a high-level programming language (such as Ligo, SmartPy or fi) that compiles into Michelson.